Enaium/jimmer-dto-lsp/README.md

 - [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=enaium.jimmer-dto-lsp-vscode): Install the
   extension from the marketplace
 - [IntelliJ IDEA](https://plugins.jetbrains.com/plugin/26045-jimmer-dto-lsp): Install the plugin from the marketplace
-- Eclipse: First install new software [LSP4E](https://download.eclipse.org/lsp4e/releases/latest/) and then move the LSP server to the eclipse `dropins` folder from the release page
+- Eclipse: First install new software [LSP4E](https://download.eclipse.org/lsp4e/releases/latest/) and then move the plugin to the `dropins` folder
 - Other IDEs: Install the LSP server from the release page

 ## Usage